War Powers Resolution: Questions regarding constitutionality

 This type of constitutional controversy is similar to one that occurred under President Andrew Johnson with the Tenure of Office Act (1867).
-In that prior instance, the Congress passed a law (over the veto of the then-President) that required the President to secure Congressional approval for the removal of Cabinet members and other executive branch officers.
+In that prior instance, the Congress passed a law (over the veto of the President) that required the President to secure Congressional approval for the removal of Cabinet members and other executive branch officers.
 The Act was not declared unconstitutional by the Supreme Court of the United States until 1926.
 When Andrew Johnson violated the Act, the House of Representatives impeached him; action in the Senate to remove him failed by one vote during his impeachment trial.

 Here, the separation of powers issue is whether the War Powers Resolution requirements for Congressional approval and presidential reporting to Congress change the constitutional balance established in Articles I and II, namely that Congress is explicitly granted the sole authority to "declare war", "make Rules for the Government and Regulation of the land and naval Forces" (Article 1, Section 8), and to control the funding of those same forces, while the Executive has inherent authority as Commander in Chief.
 This argument does not address the other reporting requirements imposed on other executive officials and agencies by other statutes, nor does it address the provisions of Article I, Section 8 that explicitly gives Congress the authority to "make Rules for the Government and Regulation of the land and naval Forces".